 New Kansas governor faces skeptical lawmakers, schools fight

-TOPEKA, Kan. – Republican Jeff Colyer faces a skeptical GOP-controlled Legislature deeply divided over a court mandate to increase state spending on public schools as he prepares to take over as Kansas' next governor.
+TOPEKA, Kan. – Republican Jeff Colyer prepared to take over as Kansas' next governor on Wednesday facing a skeptical GOP-controlled Legislature that is deeply divided over a court order to increase state spending on public schools.

+Ahead of Colyer's swearing-in, a top Republican lawmaker urged him to push for a long-term settlement of ongoing legal battles over education funding that led to the Kansas Supreme Court's mandate.
+Senate Majority Leader Jim Denning, who is influential among GOP conservatives, said Colyer should either support rewriting the state constitution or initiate settlement talks with four school districts suing the state.

+"That's the No. 1 priority," said Denning, a Kansas City-area Republican.
+"We have to settle it this year."

-Colyer, 57, the state's longest-serving lieutenant governor, was scheduled to be sworn in as governor Wednesday afternoon.
+Colyer, the state's longest-serving lieutenant governor, is scheduled to be sworn in Wednesday afternoon.
 He is replacing GOP Gov. Sam Brownback, who is stepping down to become U.S. ambassador-at-large for international religious freedom.

-Colyer said before the event that his inaugural speech will focus on broad themes about "what is special about Kansas," rather than policy.
+But Colyer, 57, said before the event that his inaugural speech will focus on broad themes about "what is special about Kansas," rather than policy.

-"We'll be short and to the point, which is the way Kansans are," he said.

-The biggest task facing Colyer and legislators is responding to a Kansas Supreme Court ruling in October that funding for public schools remains constitutionally inadequate, even with an increase approved last year.
+The biggest task Colyer and legislators face is how to respond to the court's ruling that funding for public schools remains constitutionally inadequate, despite an increase approved last year.
+The decision came in a lawsuit filed by the four districts in 2010, but the state has been in and out of education funding lawsuits for decades.

+Denning and other conservative Republicans favor rewriting the state constitution to curb the court's power over school funding issues, but they have been unable to muster the two-thirds majorities in both chambers that they'd need to get a measure on the ballot.
+The state also has had unsuccessful settlement talks with the aggrieved school districts, as well as successful negotiations in the past about some issues over how dollars are distributed.

+Alan Rupe, the lead attorney for the school districts, said he's open to new settlement talks: "We know what the ballpark is, and we'd welcome a discussion."

 Brownback proposed phasing in an additional $513 million increase over five years, relying only on the annual growth in state revenues to pay for it.
-The plan angered many Republicans, who viewed it as fiscally reckless.
+The plan angered many Republicans, who viewed it as fiscally reckless and undercutting a push for a constitutional amendment.

 Colyer promised a more open and approachable administration after Brownback was nominated by President Donald Trump last summer for the ambassador post.
 But lawmakers are waiting to see whether he breaks with Brownback's policies or modifies the school funding plan.